-- Just out of the oven, the middle will still be a bit soft.
-That’s ok, they will firm up as they cool.
-This is how you get cowboy cookies nice and chewy!
+- Avoid over baking: When the edges turn light golden brown, remove from the oven.
+The middle will still be a bit soft but they will firm as they cool.
+This will result in nice and chewy cowboy cookies!

 - Finishing them with a sprinkling of flaked sea salt is an excellent way to get more of that sweet and salty taste experience.

 I wouldn’t recommend it.
 If you have an electric mixer I would suggest using it, if not a stand mixer.
 To whisk it by hand would be too hard to get the butter and sugars to that creamy consistency.
 If you want the workout then, by all means, try it out.